 Purpose: SNAG is a nonprofit organization that supports and advances the professional practice of artists, designers, jewelers, and metalsmiths around the world through education, innovation, and leadership.
 SNAG holds an annual conference; publishes the quarterly full-color journal Metalsmith, and its special annual edition, Exhibition in Print; produces an extensive digital newsletter; and sponsors exhibitions and colloquia in academic and nonacademic settings, among other services.
-SNAG’s Educational Endowment awards four competitive undergraduate and graduate scholarships each year, one of them sponsored by Hoover and Strong specifically for well-designed production jewelry.
+SNAG’s Educational Endowment awards four competitive undergraduate and graduate scholarships each year.

 Southeastern College Art Conference (SECAC)